min-nguyen/p2p-rs/commands.md

 │     • If an argument is provided:
 |       -  mine a block containing the given data, adding it to the chain, and broadcasting it to other peers.

-  *Create new transaction*:
-└── Usage: `txn [data]`
-┌── Description:
-│     • Create a (random) transaction with the amount set to the given data, adding it to the pool, and broadcasting it to other peers.

   *Request chain from peers*:
 └── Usage: `req <"all" | [peer-id]>`
 ┌── Options:
-│     • `"all"`      - Request chain from all peers
-│     • `[peer-id]`  - Request chain from a specific peer
+│     • `"all"`      - Request chain from all peers, and synchronise to the most up-to-date chain │     • `[peer-id]`  - Request chain from a specific peer, and synchronise to the most up-to-date chain

   *Show peers/chain/transaction pool*:
 └── Usage: `show <"peers" | "chain" | "pool">`
 ┌── Options:
-│     • `"peers"`   - Show a list of discovered and connected peers │     • `"chain"`   - Show current chain
+│     • `"peers"`   - Show list of discovered and connected peers │     • `"chain"`   - Show current chain
-│     • `"pool"`    - Show transaction pool
+│     • `"pool"`    - Show current transaction pool

   *Redial*:
 └── Usage: `redial`